DIGITbrain/digitbrain.github.io/docs/start/dataassetsmapping.md

 Data Sources ([Input Data](/attributes/microservice#inputdata) and/or
-[Output Data](/attributes/microservice#outputdata)) fields should be specified on at least one of the Microservices that makes up the Algorithm in the DMA Tuple.
+[Output Data](/attributes/microservice#outputdata)) fields should be specified on at least one of the Microservices that makes up the Algorithm in the Process.
 The Data Assets must already be published on the DIGITbrain platform.

 ## Understanding Data Assets Mapping